The Auth Platform Is the Payoff for the Benchmark

 Building a Production-Grade SSO Platform on a $10 Server

-In our last post, “Anatomy of a Bottleneck”, we went on an exciting technical adventure that is the process of optimization.
-We demonstrated how a monolithic Rust and SQLite service, through rigorous analysis and the application of first principles, could be tuned to handle a load equivalent to over 500,000 monthly active users on a tiny $10 server.
+In “Anatomy of a Bottleneck”, the Rust and SQLite auth service proved it could handle load equivalent to more than 500,000 monthly active users on a tiny $10 server.

-Bring Your Own OAuth (BYOO) We empower your tenants to provide a completely white-labeled experience by connecting their own custom OAuth2 applications for providers like GitHub, Google, and Microsoft.
-All their secrets are securely encrypted at rest using AES-GCM.
+Bring Your Own OAuth (BYOO) Tenants can connect their own OAuth2 applications for providers like GitHub, Google, and Microsoft.
+Their secrets are encrypted at rest using AES-GCM.

-Full Identity & End-User Management Users can link and unlink multiple social accounts to a single profile, preventing account fragmentation.
-Organization admins have a dedicated interface to manage their own customers; viewing their subscriptions, linked identities, and even revoking all active sessions to enforce security policies.
+Full Identity & End-User Management Users can link and unlink multiple social accounts to a single profile.
+Organization admins can manage customers, view subscriptions, inspect linked identities, and revoke all active sessions.

-Secure by Design From the ground up, the system incorporates JWT-based sessions with server-side revocation, granular role-based access control (RBAC), and a secure Device Authorization Flow (RFC 8628) for authenticating CLIs and headless applications.
+Secure by Design The system includes JWT-based sessions with server-side revocation, granular role-based access control (RBAC), and the Device Authorization Flow (RFC 8628) for CLIs and headless applications.

 sso/